thdwyer/ioztst/README.md

 # ioztst
+Select the README.md and use either the [Code] or the [Raw] button above to get the formatting back.
+Sorry I know virtually nothing about git as you'll understand when you download and have to jump through hoops to extract the files in their correct directories.

 There is a new version of the install script that auto detects and performs an update after asking the owner's permission.
 If there is a previous install it will update the new config file with the user supplied basedir parameter from the existing config file.

+Included in the archive is a perl script that can be used to produce graphs when iozone is run in a specific mode: The full auto mode may be selected from Option 8 at the main menu the perl script is named report.pl and instructions (from the author) are included at the top of the file.
+The file to use with this script is scrncap.txt which, at the moment will be dropped in your Documents directory along with the xls file produced by iozone.
+Until I get around to doing some further work on the Install script, you'll have to work out how to use it.
-Both the Install and ioztst files now have som command line switches that can be used with -[x] -h for help.
+Both the Install and ioztst files now have some command line switches that can be used with -[x] -h for help.

-Select the README.md and use either the [Code] or the [Raw] button above to get the formatting back.
-Sorry I know virtually nothing about git as you'll understand when you download and have to jump through hoops to extract the files in their correct directories.

 The best way to download the parts of the repository you need is to select the two tar.gz files one at a time anywhere you see the list of files